StinaAxelsson/project2/README.md

 For the colours I going with the colors of the galaxy, that is purple, blue, pink and black.
 To clarify that this is a game about the space.
 And the colours matching very good and is great to use togehter.
 ## Typography
 For the text i chose to go with two Fonts.
 For the headlines, rubrics and buttons I used 'Tourney', it is a fun and great font and make it look more like a game.
 And for the score and instructions I used 'Roboto', because it is a great font for reading and it goes well with Tourney.
+## Scope
+## Structure
+<b>This is a simple browser game with no scroll on the pages.
+With the basic structure of:</b>

+- Header
+  * On the top with the title.

+- Body
+  * Contains buttons to navigate, intructions, the game itself and a hamburger icon for the sidebar menu.

+- Footer
+  * Information of the developer and icons with links to the owners social media.

 # Wireframes